Basketball at the 1972 Summer Olympics

 Basketball contests at the 1972 Summer Olympics was the eighth appearance of the sport of basketball as an official Olympic medal event.
-It took place at Rudi-Sedlmayer-Halle in Munich, Germany from August 27 to September 9.
+It took place at Rudi-Sedlmayer-Halle in Munich, Germany from 27 August to 9 September.
 The Soviet Union controversially won the gold medal game against the United States.
 This was the first time that the United States did not win a gold medal since the sport's introduction into the Olympics at the 1936 Berlin Summer Games.
 The bronze was won by Cuba, the only Olympic medal they have won in basketball.
 Another controversy was suspension of Mickey Coll after a positive drug test.